AustinJVC/Commander/README.md

 Gives the user the quote of the day (QOTD).

 Makes an [API](https://zenquotes.io/api/today) request for the QOTD.
 Sends the response back to the user as a plain text message.
-Please note, that the quotes changes everyday at 00:00UTC.
+Please note, that the quotes change every day at 00:00UTC.

 /qotd